-In a mouse model, new research from the Max Planck Institute shows that a higher number of mitochondrial DNA-molecules can compensate for negative effects of mutations and decrease male infertility.
+In a mouse model, new research from the Max Planck Institute shows that a higher number of mitochondrial DNA molecules can compensate for the negative effects of mutations and decrease male infertility.

 Male infertility can be caused by mutations in the DNA of mitochondria, the powerhouses of cells.
 By increasing the total DNA amount in mitochondria, scientists from the Max Planck Institute for Biology of Ageing in Cologne restored testis function and semen quality in infertile mice.

 Worldwide approximately nine percent of women and men are involuntarily childless.
 In 40 to 50 percent of the cases, this is due to male infertility.
 This infertility can be caused by different reasons, one of them is mutations in the mitochondrial DNA.
 Mitochondria are tiny energy factories inside the cell and harbor their own independent genome – the mitochondrial DNA (mtDNA).
 Mice suffering from a high number of mutations in the mtDNA are infertile and have fewer and less motile sperm.